sentinel-official/docs/docs/sentinel-cli/get-started.md

 go version
 ```

-You should receive this output: `go version go1.xx.x darwin/amd64`
+You should receive this output: `go version goX.X.X darwin/amd64`

 ### Build the binary